CallumBoase/react-into-html/readme.md

 window.customComponents = customComponents;
 ```
 4. In terminal, run `npm run build` to compile into the browser-friendly file `./public/customComponents.js`.
-5. Create a html file like before, but this time we can call multiple components on-demand
+5. Modify `index.html`.
+This time we can call multiple components on-demand

 ```html
 <!DOCTYPE html>